krytonx85/k8sntnxautosetup/README.md

 Your kubeconfig file is found in directory `kubespray/inventory/mycluster/artifacts`
 # Configuration Notes
 Following Config is created by default
-   a.
-4 VMs - 4 vcpu and 8GB RAM
+   1. 4 VMs - 4 vcpu and 8GB RAM
-   b.
-Kubernetes 1.17 with Calico
+   2. Kubernetes 1.17 with Calico
-   c.
-Ingress Controller - Nginx
+   3. Ingress Controller - Nginx
-   d.
-Istio Service Mesh
+   4. Istio Service Mesh
-   e.
-CSI 2.0 is deployed and default storage class created for ISCSI
+   5. CSI 2.0 is deployed and default storage class created for ISCSI